Before you make any changes to your diet please speak to your healthcare team particularly if you are taking medication for your diabetes.

 - If you are used to having potatoes with your meals, replace them with more vegetables or try things such as celeriac mash or butternut squash wedges

-- Replace wheat flours to low carb ones made from nuts such as almond flour or coconut flour.
+- Replace wheat flours with low carb ones made from nuts such as almond flour or coconut flour.
 Both of which work well in recipes for muffins, pancakes, or baked goods

 - Milk from cows is quite high in carbs due to the sugar lactose so try coconut or almond milk

 - If you’re having a burger, ditch the bun